 Tropical Diffusion

+Linguistic Determinism

+None of the above

-Linguistic DeterminismJenny approached some friends in her engineering class to buy some movie tickets she was selling to raise money for habitat for humanity.
+Jenny approached some friends in her engineering class to buy some movie tickets she was selling to raise money for Habitat for Humanity.
 Since she learned about pregiving in COM 318, she provided her friends with some Hershey Kisses before asking them about buying the tickets.
 When she did ask them to purchase the tickets she was amazed at how many they purchased.
 Which concept from the reading best explains Jenny’s success?

 The norm of reciprocity